The Dressmaker (2015 film): Plot

-At the schoolhouse, Teddy helps her to remember how Stewart died.
-He threatened to murder her mother if she did not stand against a wall.
-He charged head-down at her, but she moved aside and Stewart broke his neck.
+At the schoolhouse, Teddy helps Tilly remember how Stewart died.
+He had threatened to murder her mother if she did not stand against a wall.
+Stewart charged head-down at her, but she moved aside, so he broke his neck.
 Barney witnessed this from the town silo, but was afraid people would think he was lying.

 Tilly and Teddy make love in his caravan and plan to marry.
 They sit atop the silo, and Teddy shows that he does not believe in her curse by jumping inside.
-He sinks into the grain and asphyxiates.
+He sinks into sorghum grain and asphyxiates.

 Molly tells the townswomen that Teddy died trying to prove that his love was stronger than their hate.
 Molly tends to the grieving Tilly, and tells her that Evan had Tilly sent away to hurt Molly.
 She encourages Tilly to use her art against the townspeople.
 Molly suffers a stroke and dies.

 While Tilly and Farrat hold a wake, Beulah snoops around the house.
-Tilly drunkenly objects to the music, and injures Beulah when she throws the record player off the verandah.
+Tilly drunkenly objects to the music, and inadvertently injures Beulah when she throws the record player off the verandah in the dark.
 Sergeant Farrat sends Beulah to a sanatorium in Melbourne.

-Percival Almanac (Barry Otto), the sadistic town chemist, drowns in a pond behind his house.
-His wife, Irma (Julia Blake), is under the influence of extra-strong hash brownies Molly baked to ease her arthritis pain.
+Percival Almanac, the sadistic town chemist, drowns in a pond behind his house.
+His wife Irma is under the influence of extra-strong hash brownies Molly baked to ease her arthritis pain.
 Sergeant Farrat takes the blame for the hashish and transvestism and is arrested.

-Tilly reveals the truth about Evan to his wife, Marigold.
+Tilly reveals the truth about Evan to his wife Marigold, who confronts him.
 When he threatens to commit her, she cuts his Achilles tendons and leaves him to bleed to death.
 Meanwhile, at a competitive Eisteddfod in Winyerp, the townspeople discover that Tilly created Winyerp's charming Mikado costumes.
-Their own disordered production of Macbeth is doomed by the loss of Evan and Marigold.
+Their own disordered production of Macbeth is doomed due to the loss of Evan and Marigold.

 Declaring that she is no longer cursed, Tilly sets fire to her house and sends a paraffin-soaked bolt of red fabric rolling down the hill into town.
 The townspeople return to find Dungatar a ruin.
-Tilly is on the train, headed to Paris, via Melbourne.
+Tilly is on the train headed to Paris, via Melbourne.